September 15th, 2017

 Now that you know a little about the online directory realm, please also keep in mind that not only should your NAP be spread out across directories, but also forums, social networks, Chamber of Commerce, BBB,. and let's not forget your website!

-Remember that consistency matters, and you'll want to be sure that your business information is listed with correct grammar and spelling.
-The worst negative ranking factor for a small business is a listing that has been detected at a false business location, and this can happen with only a slight variation in the way you format your NAP.
+Remember that consistency matters, and you'll want to be sure that your business information is listed with the correct format and spelling everytime.
+A slight variation in your NAP is ok, such as "suite" vs. "ste."
+However, the worst negative ranking factor for a small business is a listing that has been detected at a false business location!

 - Business Hours